en-wl/wordlist/README.md

 ### Merge file format

 _Merge_ files are used when adding new entries.
+There is limited suport for merging groups and adding variant information with the addition of the new entries.

+Files of this format should start with the line:

+    #:: merge [TAG]

-The format is exactly the same as `scowl.txt` except that new data is merged with existing groups when there is a match.
-See `./scowl merge --help` for more info.
+where TAG is an optional tag to add to all new entries.
+Other than that the format is exactly the same as `scowl.txt` except that new data is merged with existing groups when there is a match.

+Variant information can be provided as part of the new information.
+If there is a match than the new information will take precedence as long as it doesn't create inconsistencies.
+If more than one existing groups matches, than the two groups will be merged, again as long as it doesn't create inconsistencies.
+Existing group comments are assumed to relate to variant information and will be removed if new variant information is provided for all lemma forms within the group.

+If any inconsistencies are found the merge will be aborted.

+Variant level inconsistencies will arise when there are additional forms found in the database that are not mentioned; to resolve this, simply provide the additional forms.

+Inconsistencies can also arise when merging groups if the two groups have conflicting information.
+To resolve the conflict, assign a new value.
+To remove the group-annotation use `_`.
+To remove the pos-class use `<POS/>`.
+To remove the usage note use `()`.

 ### Adjust file format